-The City is not proposing to fund any new housing development projects that meet the definition of "affordable housing" at 24 CF 92.252 and 92.254 in FY 2022/23; however, in FY 2020/21, the City invested approximately \$2.8 million in HOME funds to provide gap financing in the development of a senior housing project.
+The City is not proposing to fund any new housing development projects that meet the definition of "affordable housing" at 24 CF 92.252 and 92.254 in FY 2023/24; however, in FY 2020/21, the City invested approximately \$2.8 million in HOME funds to provide gap financing for the development of a senior housing project.
 The City, in partnership with its local CHDO, Jamboree Housing Corporation, is underway to develop a 43-unit senior housing development at 18431 Beach Boulevard, Huntington Beach.
-Each of the 43 units will have one bedroom and one bath.
+In all, 42 units will have one bedroom and one bath, with a manager's unit consisting of two bedrooms.
 With an investment of \$2.8 million, nine units will be HOME restricted (the City utilized the Suspension and Waiver of Maximum Per Unit Subsidy Limit).